 You don’t have to take a pill every day.
-Several birth control methods last weeks, months, or even years with little effort on your part.
-They are safe and effective for most healthy women of childbearing age.
+There are birth control methods that last weeks, months, or even years with little effort on your part – and no surgery.
+They are safe and effective for most healthy women.

-“The best method of contraception for any woman is the method that she’s going to use correctly and consistently,” says Elizabeth Micks, MD, MPH.
-She’s an acting assistant professor of obstetrics and gynecology at the University of Washington Medical Center.
+“The best method of contraception for any woman is the method that she’s going to use correctly and consistently,” says Elizabeth Micks, MD, MPH, an acting assistant professor of obstetrics and gynecology at the University of Washington Medical Center.

 Once the IUD is in place, you don’t have to do anything else to prevent pregnancy.
-IUDs are 20 times more effective than pills, patches, or rings.
+They are 20 times more effective than pills, patches, or rings.
 Fewer than 1 in 100 women get pregnant during their first year on the IUD.
-This is the same success rate as sterilization.

 Hormonal IUDs are plastic and release the hormone progestin.
 This thickens the mucus in your cervix (lower part of your uterus), which keeps sperm from entering.
 It also thins the walls of your uterus.
 This keeps a fertilized egg from attaching to it, which is a part of pregnancy.

 Two brands of hormonal IUD are available: Skyla and Mirena.
+Both rely on the same drug, called levonorgestrel.
 Skyla lasts for 3 years.
-Mirena, which uses a higher level of hormone, lasts for 5 years.
+Mirena, which has a higher dose, lasts for 5 years.
 It is also FDA-approved to treat heavy menstrual bleeding.
 Mirena can reduce bleeding up to 90% after the first 6 months.

 “It’s so effective in treating women with heavy bleeding, painful periods, even women with endometriosis [a disorder of the uterus], fibroids [noncancerous tumors], and other problems," Micks says.